All the seven photos which made our #BalloonSpotter 2019 Competition shortlist gave us good reasons to become the top favourite.

 Both Phil’s and Tom’s submissions reached us via Facebook.

-A #BallloonSpotter Variety of Beautiful Photos
+A #BalloonSpotter Variety of Beautiful Photos

 Now, in no particular order, we’ll have a look at the other four images in the shortlist.

 This one touched our hearts, as it is showing a boy and a dog while they check out our hot air balloon in the distance.

 Jack Swords took a series of photos of our hot air balloon launching, and gave them a particular edit.

 If you see one of our red hot air balloons, wave at the pilot and passengers, and take a few snaps.
-Post them on Facebook, Instagram, Twitter or Pinterest, and use #BalloonSpotter.
+Post them on Facebook, Instagram or Twitter and use #BalloonSpotter.